DawnbrandBots/deck-transfer-for-master-duel/docs/TESTS.md

    1. Import from clipboard and save (same colour as "Save")
    1. Import YDK file (different colour from "Save")
    1. Import YDK and save (same colour as "Save")

+1. **Given** the extension or userscript is installed and enabled

+   **When** I navigate to [Deck Search](https://www.db.yugioh-card.com/yugiohdb/deck_search.action) on the official database in any language and choose any deck

+   **Then** in the bar containing the "Copy" button, there are three additional buttons of the same colour in this order:

+   1. Export YDK
+   1. Export YDKE to clipboard
+   1. Export to YGOPRODECK

 ## Import YDKE URL functional tests